When we look at businesses holistically, there are four distinct dimensions that account for every decision and action.

 What separates a lot of good businesses from great ones is their execution.
 Businesses that get the right stuff done grow faster and more consistently than businesses that struggle with execution.

-There’s a reason that so many of the gurus in business are marketers or salespeople: good marketing equals more money.
-We all know that cash-flow is the pulse of any business, and marketing is what gets you cash-flow.
+There's a reason that so many of the gurus in business are marketers or salespeople: good marketing creates awareness, and good sales activities drive revenue.
+Marketing brings people to the door, and sales welcomes them in and keeps them coming back.
+We all know that cash flow is the pulse of any business, and marketing and sales generate it.

-Though we often talk about increased revenue when we speak of marketing, it’s also just as true that effective marketing ensures that a business’s resources are leveraged in the best way possible, thus making it a great way to keep money in your business as well as to make more.
-Many businesses work hard at crafting a wonderful offer, only to have a weak marketing campaign offset the return they might have gotten from their efforts.
-Spending a quarter developing an offer only to make a month’s worth of revenue is a much less effective use of resources than is spending a quarter developing an offer and making a quarter’s revenue from it.
+Though we often talk about increased revenue when we speak of marketing and sales, it's also just as true that effective growth strategies ensure that a business's resources are leveraged in the best way possible, thus making it a great way to keep money in your business as well as to make more.
+Many businesses work hard at crafting a fantastic offer, only to have a weak outreach campaign offset the return they might have gotten from their efforts.
+Spending a quarter developing an offer only to make a month's worth of revenue is a much less effective use of resources than spending a quarter developing an offer and making a quarter's revenue from it.

 While effective marketing is a challenge for most businesses, it’s especially challenging for creative microbusinesses.
 For a variety of reasons, creative people have a hard time coming to grips with marketing and self-promotion.
 The Field of Dreams is itself a dream – just because you build it doesn’t mean they’ll come.
 You have to go to them and build it there to have any hope of selling your wares.